dev-prakhar/prakhar.github.io/_posts/2019-11-12-why-should-i-be-preparing-for-interviews.md

 ## There are many aspects that could be missed

 When I'm given a question in an interview, I want it to be something I know(Obviously!) or something that makes me learn new thing.
 In my opinion, I don't actually learn anything new with DS questions.
-If I'm not able to get it, I'll just open geeksforgeeks and check it out and I'll not learn anything new because this knowledge will only help me crack interviews.
+If I'm not able to get it, I'll just open internet for solution and check it out and I'll not learn anything new because this knowledge will only help me crack interviews.

 #### What is a BST?
 - **Very Important** for any technical individual to know.